SamZhengzb/Silvaco/Diode/readme.txt

-this files are my learning of about diode by using Silvaco TCAD
+this files are my learning about diode by using Silvaco TCAD